 Cruzzavala, Alexis Victoria, "Constructing Cidadania: Shifting Visions of Citizenship in the MST settlement Assentamento 25 de Maio in Ceará, Brazil" (2011).
 Independent Study Project (ISP) Collection.
 Paper 1174.

-Community-based Research Commons, Community Engagement Commons, Family, Life Course, and Society Commons, Growth and Development Commons, Latin American Studies Commons, Policy History, Theory, and Methods Commons, Social and Cultural Anthropology Commons
+Civic and Community Engagement Commons, Community-based Research Commons, Family, Life Course, and Society Commons, Growth and Development Commons, Latin American Studies Commons, Policy History, Theory, and Methods Commons, Social and Cultural Anthropology Commons